NoelThoujanba/SFINITY/README.md

 Under Fair use section 52 of Indian law, copyrighted materials may be used for personal purposes.
-So as a result, we will NOT BE MONETIZIG this bot.
+So as a result, we will NOT BE MONETIZING this bot.
 The music component of this bot will renain free and open source.

 Instructuons: